t-kalinowski/yasp/README.md

 #> [2] "The second letter is b.
 That's important to know."

-(x <- p0( "a sentence with   excessive or missing whitespace,", ", extra punctuation, and missing capilitization.more than one in fact ! .Three,actually"))
+(x <- p0( "a sentence with   excessive or missing whitespace,", ", extra punctuation, and missing capilitization.more than one in fact ! .three,actually"))
 #> [1] "a sentence with   excessive or missing whitespace,, extra punctuation, and missing
-   capilitization.more than one in fact ! .Three,actually"
+   capilitization.more than one in fact ! .three,actually"
 sentence(x)
 #> [1] "A sentence with excessive or missing whitespace, extra punctuation, and missing
     capilitization.
 More than one in fact!
 Three, actually."